 - Open bite (front teeth remain apart when back teeth meet).

-Teeth straightening treatment is performed only by an orthodontist, which is a fully qualified dentist who has undertaken additional training and examinations to specialise in orthodontics.
-Our Specialist Orthodontist is Dr. Stephanie Oiknine, who completed her specialist training in orthodontics at King’s College London and is a member of the Royal College of Surgeons.
+It is important to see a specialist orthodontist if you would like to straighten your teeth.
+A specialist orthodontist is a fully qualified dentist who has undertaken an additional 3 years training and examinations to specialise in orthodontics.
+Our Specialist Orthodontist in London is Dr. Stephanie Oiknine.
+Stephanie completed her specialist training in orthodontics at King’s College London and is a member of the Royal College of Surgeons.

 Orthodontic braces, which may be either removable or fixed, are used in order to straighten your teeth.
 These braces work by using gentle pressure to gradually move your teeth to the right position.
-Removable braces are generally preferred by patients, however, sometimes fixed braces bring the better results, particularly where severe teeth repositioning is required.
+Removable braces can be removed for eating, drinking and cleaning.
+Fixed braces are permanently attached to the teeth until the end of treatment.

-Having a brace fitted is no more painful than having a filling in a tooth.
-After the fitting of your brace, it’s normal to feel some pain and discomfort around your teeth and gums as your mouth adjusts to the brace and your teeth slowly begin to move.
+Having a brace fitted is a simple procedure.
+After the fitting of your brace, it’s normal to feel some discomfort around your teeth and gums as your mouth adjusts to the brace and your teeth slowly begin to move.
 The soreness typically disappears within a few days, until which paracetamol can be helpful.
 Eating and speaking with a brace can feel awkward at first, but again, this passes with time.
 After wearing your brace for a couple of weeks, you’ll adjust to it and the chances are you’ll forget you’re even wearing it.

-After your dental brace has been fitted, you will need to visit the orthodontist at our clinic in Chelsea every 4-10 weeks so the progress of the teeth straightening can be checked and adjustments to the brace can be made.
-Some braces need to be worn all the time, but others only some of the time, and some need to be worn for just 6 months, whereas others, and the severity of the teeth correction needed will also affect this, need to be worn for up to 2 years.
-Though this may seem like a long time, keep in mind that those timeframes are for the final results, and that progress is continual from the outset.
+After your dental brace has been fitted, you will need to visit the orthodontist at our London clinic every 4-10 weeks so the progress of the teeth straightening can be checked and adjustments to the brace can be made for further straightening.
+Some braces need to be worn all the time, but others only some of the time, and some need to be worn for just 6 months, whereas others need to be worn for up to 2 years.
+Though this may seem like a long time, keep in mind that those time-frames are for the final results, and that progress is continual from the outset.
 Visible improvements may take just weeks.

-To find out more about orthodontics, or to book an appointment with our orthodontist in London, call 020 7148 7148, email email@example.com or send us a message using the below contact form.
+To find out more about orthodontic treatment, or to book an appointment with our orthodontist in London, call 020 7148 7148, email email@example.com or send us a message using the below contact form or simply book online.